orbitalchicken/Roadmap/README.md

         in live mode, show live-related info? (could be used to show the live login/password) session badges look blurry in HiDPI
-        expose more settings via lightdm-settings (hiding user list, letting user type his username, autologin etc..)
+        expose more settings via lightdm-settings (hiding user list, letting user type his username, autologin etc..) consider adding numlockx support

     cinnamon:
-        ccc: wacom - when no tablet is detected, remove fugly frame around content and fix bt settings button not linking towards blueberry menu keywords: looking for display in menu shows color first ccc display doesn't always show screen ID windows preferences > keyboard > custom shortcuts.
+        ccc: wacom - when no tablet is detected, remove fugly frame around content and fix bt settings button not linking towards blueberry menu keywords: looking for display in menu shows color first
+        consider: notifications stay on desktop until mouse is moved + a few secs reconsider inhibiting onscreen keyboards (our keyboard doesn't do locales layouts and it's quite ugly) ccc display doesn't always show screen ID windows preferences > keyboard > custom shortcuts.
 Used with a Spanish keyboard layout.
 Recorded: crtl+number and ctrl+Shift+number (e.g. ctrl+1 and ctrl+shift+1 = ctrl+!) they are recorded correctly.
 When using the shortcut the command defined in the shift combination is triggered with just ctrl+number (i.e. ctrl+1).
 The complete combination triggers nothing (i.e. ctrl+shift+1 does nothing) and the comand defined in ctrl+number can never be used.
 This worked in 17.3. track/troubleshoot shutdown sequence (user should know what is happening when shutdown isn't immediate)